 You’ve also got the choice of not taking any medicine whatsoever for your cold sores.

 ‘Off-label’ use of medicines for preventative treatment

 Doctors throughout the US routinely give patients the cold sore medicines we prescribe for daily preventative treatment.
 But it’s important to know that the FDA hasn’t specifically approved the medicines we prescribe for daily preventative use.
-That said, it’s totally normal for patients to get these medicines from doctors for cold sores.
+That said, it’s totally normal for patients to get these medicines from doctors or nurse practitioners for cold sores.